ec500-software-engineering/case-study-WayGang/README.md

 Technology and Platform used for development

 1.Coding languages: Python.
 Keras is designed and aimed for its friendly using style.
 Python is such a language that is very comfortable to write.
 So I believe that python would be best choice no matter python is not as fast as C++ when it comes to performance comparison.

-Build system & build tools environment needed: None.
+2.Build system & build tools environment needed: None.
 Keras is capable with any python IDE.

-Frameworks / libraries used in the project: Numpy,CNTK,Tensorflow...
+3.Frameworks / libraries used in the project: Numpy,CNTK,Tensorflow...

 -----------------------------------